-This blog is not about fracking – a procedure used to access natural gas.
+This blog is not about fracking – a procedure used to harvest natural gas.
 Its name is, instead, an expression of exasperation.
-I am the creator of the website NOconsensus.org.
-Its message is that a diversity of scientific and philosophical views exist regarding global warming.
-The fact that this diversity is absent from most media accounts is a problem.
-While it’s perfectly OK to disagree with someone’s point-of-view, it’s not OK to pretend that that point-of-view doesn’t exist.
+A website called NOconsensus.org came first.
+Its message is that there is a diversity of scientific and philosophical opinion regarding global warming.
+It’s alarming that this diversity is absent from most media accounts.
+While it’s perfectly OK to disagree with someone’s point-of-view, it is not OK to pretend that that point-of-view doesn’t exist.
 “Disappearing” unfashionable opinions is intolerant and anti-democratic.

 When I named this blog in 2009, my reference was to a popular sci-fi TV show, Battlestar Galactica.
 Rather than employing the F-word, characters in that show utter the epithets “frak” and “frakking” – with feeling and often.
 To get the idea, you can listen to the first few seconds of this compilation from the show’s third season.
-In this UK video the word “feck” is used in a similar manner.
+In this UK video the word “feck” is used in a similar manner – at 2:25 minutes, for example.

 Climate skepticism is free speech.
 Alternative points-of-view deserve to be heard.